DBprojects-lab/EpiSenCarcinogenesis/README.md

 # EpiSenCarcinogenesis
-Analysis codes and documentations for "Single-cell resolution unravels antagonizes between cellular senescence and epithelial carcinogenesis".
+Analysis codes and documentations for "Integrative Transcriptomic Analysis Decodes the InterplayBetween Aging, Senescence, and Cancer".